Communication While Abroad

 If you are mailing items or packages while abroad (or having them mailed to you) you will need to adjust your expectations regarding the postal or courier service.
 Here are some important things to keep in mind when mailing overseas:

 - It may take much longer than expected for items to arrive.
-Letters will generally arrive within two weeks of mailing but packages can take much longer.

 - If you utilize the US postal service to mail anything abroad, your insurance for your package will only cover you until it leaves the United States.
 We highly recommend selecting a service like FedEx, DHL, or UPS for overseas mailing of important items.